Ion transporter: Regulation

 Ion transporters can be regulated in a variety of different ways such as phosphorylation, allosteric inhibition or activation, and sensitivity to ion concentration.
 Using protein kinases to add a phosphate group or phosphatases to dephosphorylate the protein can change the activity of the transporter.
 Whether the protein is activated or inhibited with the addition of the phosphate group depends on the specific protein.
 With allosteric inhibition, the regulatory ligand can bind into the regulatory site and either inhibit or activate the transporter.
 Ion transporters can also be regulated by the concentration of an ion (not necessarily the ion it transfers) in solution.
 For example, the electron transport chain is regulated by the presence of H^{+} ions (pH) in solution.

 Techniques for studying ion transporters

 Patch clamp

 A patch clamp is an electrophysiology technique used to study channels and transporters in cells by tracking the current that run through them.
 This technique was perfected by Hodgkin and Huxley before the existence of channels and transporters was known.
 Besides its groundbreaking work early on patch clamping legacy continues on and is commonly used by researchers still to study ion transporters and how environments and ligands effects the function of the transporter.

 X-ray crystallography

-X-ray crystallography is an incredible tool that allows the structure of proteins to be visualized, however, it is only a snapshot of one protein conformation.
+X-ray crystallography is a tool that allows the structure of proteins to be visualized, however, it is only a snapshot of one protein conformation.
 The structure of transport proteins allows researchers to further understand how and what the transporter does to move molecules across the membrane.